xkbcommon/libxkbcommon/doc/quick-guide.md

         <The Num Lock LED is active>
 ~~~

-And that's it!
-Eventually, we should free the objects we've created:
+And that’s it!
+Eventually, we should free the objects we’ve created:

 ~~~{.c}
     xkb_state_unref(state);